9Omori/patch-up_param/README.md

 - Select your country
 - Select the latest download option
 - Download (this may take a while)
-- Extract the 'BL_XXXXX_XXXXX_XXXXX_XXXXX.tar' file
+- Extract the 'up_param.bin.lz4' file from the BL.tar file:
-- Extract the 'up_param.bin.lz4' file from the BL.tar file
+  * `tar -xf BL_*.tar up_param.bin.lz4`
 - Decompress the 'up_param.bin.lz4' file:
   * `unlz4 up_param.bin.lz4`
-- Reboot your device to recovery mode & enable ADB
+- Reboot your device to recovery mode & enable ADB (for CVM-recovery only)
 - Push the up_param file:
   * `adb push up_param.bin /sdcard`
 - Flash the up_param file: